Page numbering: Numbering conventions

 Even numbers usually appear on verso (left-hand) pages, while odd numbers appear on recto (right-hand) pages.
 In the printing industry, in cases where odd numbers appear on verso pages and even numbers on recto pages, this is referred to as non-traditional folios (in the past, it had been referred to as Chinese folios, however this term has fallen out of favor in recent years).

 In books, some pages, known as blind folios, of the front matter and back matter are numbered but the numbers are not printed.
 Publishers are not consistent about how they number the pages of their books.
 Some publishers stick with the default numbering of the tool they are using, which is typically to number the first page of the front matter as 1 and all pages after that in a consecutive order.
 When publishers wish to distinguish between the front matter and the body, the initial title pages are blind folios, the front matter is numbered using lower-case Roman numerals (i, ii, iii...) and the first page of the body or main content begins with 1.
 The title page of the body, if present, is a blind folio; similarly, any section title pages (e.g., when the body is broken into multiple parts), are blind folios.
 The first page of chapter one would then be numbered as page 3.

 The sixteenth edition of the Chicago Manual of Style calls for the beginning of the text to begin with the Arabic number 1, while the front matter that precedes it is to be numbered with lower-case Roman numerals.
 If the front matter is extensive and a second half-title page is included, it is to be numbered as page 1 and its verso as page 2.
 If a part title is included, it is to be included in the same numbering as the text.
 Page numbers do not appear on part titles.

 Most citation systems call for the identification of the page number from which a quote or point is drawn.
 For example, such usage is specified in their citation formats of both the Chicago Manual of Style, and The Bluebook.

+Some printed versions of the Christian Bible, such as the New Revised Standard Version and the Jerusalem Bible, recommence page numbering with page 1 at the start of the New Testament section, which follows directly after the Old Testament.